This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 Of course, if you’re on a tight schedule, you may not be able to drive every inch of this western coastal way, but the portion that runs through County Clare is definitely worth the effort.

-I went to Doolin to find traditional Irish music, but what I found instead was much better: Doolin Pier.
-Curling crystalline waves cascade into the limestone shore.
-In the distance, the Cliffs of Moher reach its jagged edges to the sky.
+I was told to go to Doolin to hear traditional Irish music, but what I found instead was much better: Doolin Pier.
+Curling green waves crash into the limestone shore, and in the distance, the Cliffs of Moher reach their jagged edges to the sky.
 If you can, try to visit the pier at sunset, where you can watch the skies shift from blue to gold.

 So, how long does a visit take?
 It’s completely up to you.
 CliffsofMoher.ie recommends a minimum of 2 hours, and some visitors spend half a day.